frosteen/Technical-Workshops/README.md

 # Technical-Workshops
-A collection of technical workshops which I have facilitated during my college days.
+A collection of technical workshops (with instructor materials) which I have facilitated during my college days.

 ## Background
 * BASIC HTML AND CSS